 In 2006 Tuft's installation, “Internal Reflection”, was exhibited at the Katonah Museum of Art in New York and at Art L.A. in Santa Monica, California.
 The exhibit was a combination of photography, sculpture, light and sound that explored the resonance between reflection of image and refraction of light.
 In 2008, Tuft was commissioned to photograph turn-of-the-century bank vaults throughout New York City.
 Through her use of infrared film, Tuft produced images for “Safely Hidden” that were at once delicate and bold.

-Tuft has had solo exhibitions at Ameringer-Yohe Gallery and Pace Gallery, New York City, and The Kimball Art Center in Park City, Utah.
+Tuft has had solo exhibitions at institutions including The Kimball Art Center in Park City, Utah, and the Southampton Center in Southampton, New York.
 Her work has been included in many museums throughout the country.
 Tuft’s work can be found in the permanent collection of The Whitney Museum of American Art and The International Center of Photography in New York City, as well as numerous private collections.

 Tuft lives and works in New York City.